Career in occupational therapy

-We are looking for experienced occupational therapists.
-On this page, find out what we're looking for and what we can offer.
+We are looking for Health Care Professions Council (HCPC) registered occupational therapists (OT).
+On this page, find out more about the role and what we can offer.

 The role of an occupational therapist in social care

-Occupational Therapists are committed to supporting customers to maximise their independence and live safely in their home environment; supporting them to regain choice and control in their lives.
-With a strong focus on prevention Newham offers a personalised, asset-based approach with our customers and carers, keeping them at the heart of decision-making.
+With a strong focus on prevention, Newham offers a personalised, asset-based approach with our customers and carers, keeping them at the heart of decision-making.

 - Monthly OT Peer Learning which is a supportive forum to enable you to share and learn together with your peers.